metalcycling/openstructure/modules/io/doc/mmcif.rst

 * The residue numbers in "polymer" chains must match the SEQRES of the underlying entity with 1-based indexing.
 Insertion codes are not allowed and raise an error.
-* Each residue must have a valid chem class assigned (available as :func:`ost.mol.ResidueHandle.GetChemClass`).
-Even though this information would be available when reading valid mmCIF files, OpenStructure delegates this to the :class:`ost.conop.Processor` and thus requires a valid :class:`ost.conop.CompoundLib` when reading in order to correctly set them.
+* Each residue must be named according to the entries in the :class:`ost.conop.CompoundLib` which is provided when calling :func:`MMCifWriter.SetStructure`.
+This is relevant for the _chem_comp category.
+If the respective compound cannot be found, the type for that compound is set to "OTHER"

 There is one quirk remaining: The assignment of underlying mmCIF entities.
 This is a challenge primarily for polymers.
 The